-- assessment methodology adopted (for impacts on roads: The Road Impact Assessment Report should be in general accordance with the Department of Main Roads 'Guidelines for Assessment of Road Impacts of Development' (2006)) - all base data assumptions, including current condition of the affected network and its performance - possible interruptions to transport operations - any impacts on the natural environment within the jurisdiction of an affected transport authority (for example road and rail corridors) - the nature and likelihood of product-spill during transport if relevant.
+- assessment methodology adopted (for impacts on roads: The Road Impact Assessment Report (RIA) should be in general accordance with DMR Guidelines for Assessment of Road Impacts of Development 2006. - all base data assumptions, including current condition of the affected network and its performance - possible interruptions to transport operations - any impacts on the natural environment within the jurisdiction of an affected transport authority (for example road and rail corridors) - the nature and likelihood of product-spill during transport if relevant.

-The Road Impact Assessment Report should include:
+The RIA should include project impacts on: